-But wondering whether they are ‘correct’ is the wrong way to approach things, because…
+But wondering whether your calculations are ‘correct’ is the wrong way to approach things, because…

 Why later?
 Because energy needs change over time as we diet and bulk.
 Your metabolism will gradually adapt to fight a caloric deficit, and energy needs increase when we gain weight.
 These things happen for some people more than others and this is not something a calculator can predict for.

 However, knowing how impatient people are to see results, I’ve factored this into the macro calculations…

 But before we get into that…

 People consistently make the same simple mistakes when acting on these calculations.
 So, I have built a free, 7-lesson email course that has helped 100,000 people so far avoid them.

 It’ll be in your inbox by the time you’ve finished reading these notes.

 So, as I was saying, I’ve factored the energy need adaptions into the calculations in the following couple of ways…

 3. For those cutting, THE MACRO CALCULATOR SETS energy intake at a level where bodyweight losses would be 0.75% per week, were the metabolism not to adapt.

 But it will, and many people will find their resulting weight loss to be around 0.5%, which from experience, seems to be the sweet spot for busy individuals with real lives who can’t afford the brain fog that comes with higher caloric deficits.

 4. For those bulking, I’ve upped the caloric surplus by 50% to anticipate some of the increased energy needs when bulking

 NEAT is the nickname for ‘non-exercise activity thermogenesis’.
 It is the energy expended for everything we do that is not sleeping, eating, or sports-like exercise.
 It ranges from the energy expended walking to work, typing and texting friends, shaking up a protein shake, performing yard work, and fidgeting.

 Some people ramp up NEAT much more than others, which explains those who claim not to be able to gain weight.
 These people are commonly referred to as ‘hard gainers,’ but there is nothing wrong with them; they simply need to eat more.